John Pesek: Personal life

 Pesek married Myrl Mahoney (died 1966) on February 14, 1921.
 The couple had seven children: Elizabeth, Jack, Virginia, Mary Lee, Kevin, Catherine and Steve.
 Jack Pesek went on to become a professional wrestler like his father.

 Pesek died at his home on March 12, 1978, from a heart attack.
 He was buried at the Highland Cemetery outside Ravenna.
-A bronze statue of Pesek with two greyhounds was being created at the time of his death, and it was posthumously unveiled in front of Ravenna Bank on May 28, 1978.
+A bronze statue of Pesek with two greyhounds was being created at the time of his death, and it was unveiled in front of Ravenna Bank on May 28, 1978.

 Legacy

 Although lesser known than some of his contemporaries, John Pesek is recognized today as one of the best wrestlers of his era.
 He was inducted into the Professional Wrestling Hall of Fame in 2005, as well as the Wrestling Observer Newsletter Hall of Fame in 1996; Pesek had earlier been inducted into the Lincoln Journals Nebraska Sports Hall of Fame in 1957.
 His contributions to the sport of greyhound racing have also been recognized by his induction to the Greyhound National Hall Of Fame in 1978 – his dogs "Gangster" and "Just Andrew" were inducted in 1964 and 1975, respectively.